Beyond studying, you'll find your time at Goldsmiths is enriched by some of the exciting things taking place on our South East London campus.

 All halls of residence have internet access.The Rutherford Building is well-equipped for IT facilities including both PCs and Apple Macs, e-mail facilities and internet access, scanners and video editing equipment.

-Help Desk staff are available to answer your queries.
+Service Desk staff are available to answer your queries.
 See IT Services for the full range of facilities offered.

 Whenever you need help or advice, there’s always someone to turn to at Goldsmiths.